 |4 tablespoons rice wine|

-This recipe is taken from One is Fun!
+This recipe is adapted from One is Fun

 Next, prepare the broccoli.
-Slice the stalks thinly on the diagonal about ¼ inch (1 cm) thick and 1 inch (2.5 cm) in length and separate the florets.
+Slice the stalks thinly on the diagonal about 1 cm thick and 2.5 cm in length and separate the florets.

 Next add the remaining oil to the pan and add the garlic and ginger.
 Let it cook for 30 seconds, then add the broccoli, mushrooms and salt – and stir-fry these, again tossing them all around over a high heat for about 1 minute.